How many calories to eat to lose weight

 Therefore, Pedro's basal metabolism is approximately 1855 Kcal.

-These are the calories his body would burn even if he spent the day at home watching movies.
+These are the calories that your body would burn even if you stayed at home all day watching movies.

 However, this is only part of the story, as the more activity, the more calories are used.